 Monastery of Zoodochos Pigi

 On our way to Kechries port, we made a short visit to the Monastery of Zoodochos Pigi found 2 km out of the Examilia village.
-It is a very impressive monastery with a fantastic decoration of the church inside.
+It is a very impressive monastery with fantastic decoration of the church inside.
 The entrance is free and the best time to visit is up to 12.30 pm.

 Kechries Ancient Port